anselmopaiva/anselmopaiva.github.io/_pages/home.md

 The NCA-UFMA mission is based on:
 <UL TYPE=DISC>
-<LI> Development of solutions to help industry and society partners to deal with their challenges and contributing to the development of our country.
+<LI> Development of solutions to help industry and society partners to deal with their challenges and contributing to the development of our country.</LI>
-<LI> Conduct foundational research and create technologies that empower the use of computer systems in the real world.
+<LI> Conduct foundational research and create technologies that empower the use of computer systems in the real world.</LI>
-<LI> High-level human resources training (Undergradduated/MSc/DSc)
+<LI> High-level human resources training (Undergradduated/MSc/DSc)</LI>
-<LI> Stand out as a reference in the development of state-of-the-art computational solutions.
+<LI> Stand out as a reference in the development of state-of-the-art computational solutions.</LI>
 </UL>
 <br>

 The core competence areas of NCA-UFMA are:
 <UL TYPE=DISC>
 <LI> Computer Vision, with special attention to medical image processing </LI>
 <LI> Applied Artificial Intelligence and Data Analytics, that includes Machine Learning, Knowledge and Prediction; Business Intelligence and Scientific Data Science </LI>
 <LI> Virtual and Augmented Reality </LI>
 <LI> Software Engineering and Human-computer Interfaces </LI>